-These Indian-style chicken seekh kebabs in pretzel rolls with chutney and pickled onions are great for a family event, a barbecue, or a fun meal prep for the week!
+These Indian-style chicken seekh kebabs are served up in pretzel rolls with a homemade cilantro-mint chutney and pickled onions!
+They are great for a family event, a barbecue, or a fun meal prep for the week!

 It's Labor Day weekend and I couldn't be more excited!